sebastienroy/shutter_meta_tester/README.md

 - The cons
   - A lot of hardware to buy
   - A lot of hardware to control
-  - The opening is repeated a lot, may that introduce a flaw in the measure ?

 ## Schema
 We make the choice to control a wheel rotation using a stepper motor.
 The stepper motor has the advantage to be drivable very precisely, without any further regulation circuit.
 This stepper motor is controlled using an L298N board.
 This board is itself driven through the GPIO 14, 15, 16 and 17 of a Raspberry Pi Pico board.